Admiring the view

 Day 4

-Explore the foot of the southern slopes and visit the San Cosme Monastery, and the Fabana hermitage before riding down to Panzano to spend the night in accommodation at the village inn (5-6hr ride)
+Explore the foot of the southern slopes and visit the San Cosme Monastery, and the Fabana hermitage before riding down to Panzano to spend the night in accommodation at the village inn (6 hours).

 Day 5

 Ride south through a colourful labyrinth of hills and rivers with clear waters toward the medieval village of Alquezar.
 There is the chance for long canters near Alberuela de la Liena.
-Accomodation at the Alquezar hotel (or similar) (6-hour ride)
+Accommodation at the Alquezar hotel (or similar) (4 hour ride).
+There is an end of afternoon chance to visit a nearby medieval village.

 Day 6

 Ride to the heart of the canyons through the Fuente Tamara, along the canyon of La Peonera, and the Barranco de Trensus before reaching Rodellar, across the valley of Pedruel.
-Accomodation at a bed-and-breakfast following a 6-hour ride.
+Accommodation at a bed-and-breakfast following a 6 hour ride.

 Day 7

 Amazing ride at the foot and the slopes of the famous canyon of Mascun, with its outstanding set of stone cathedrals.
 Head for Nocito through the plateau of Otin and the valley of Bara.
-Accomodation at La Mallata (or similar) (6hr ride)
+Accommodation at La Mallata (or similar) (+/- 6hrs riding)

 Day 8